Terminally Ill Adults (End of Life) Bill resources

 The view of the Association of Palliative Medicine can be found here.
 The written evidence they submitted to the Bill Committee can be found here, and the oral evidence given on their behalf by Dr Sarah Cox is to be found here.

-The view of the Royal College of Psychiatrists can be found here (updated 13 May).
+The view of the Royal College of Psychiatrists can be found here (updated 13 May 2025).
 The written evidence they submitted to the Bill Committee can be found here, and the oral evidence given on their behalf by Dr Annabel Price can be found here.
+A joint statement with the Royal College of Physicians can be found here.

 The view of the Royal College of Pathologists can be found here.